nrfconnect/sdk-nrf/applications/nrf_desktop/doc/led_state.rst

 Controlled LEDs
 ***************

-The module controls LEDs defined by enumerators in :cpp:enum:`led_id`:
+The module controls LEDs defined by enumerators in :c:enum:`led_id`:

 * :c:enumerator:`LED_ID_SYSTEM_STATE` - Shows the system state.
   The system can be in one of the following states: